jbosstm/performance/narayana/README.md

     cd performance/narayana
     mvn clean install -DskipTests

-Many benchmarks also double up as junit tests so if you just want to validate that the benchmark runs then execute it as a surefire test.
-For example:

-    mvn -f ArjunaJTA/jta/pom.xml -Dtest=com.arjuna.ats.jta.xa.performance.VolatileStoreBenchmark test

 Each maven module build produces a benchmarks.jar file in the target directory which contains the benchmark code and the dependencies required by the benchmark.
 Just run this jar to execute a benchmark.
 To see what options are available pass the -help argument to any benchmark jar, for example:

     java -jar ./ArjunaJTA/jta/target/benchmarks.jar -help